grnet/apimas/docs/predicates.rst

                   **Parameters**:
-                      `format`:  A string representing the output format.
+                      `format`:  A list of string representing the allowed input formats of the date. (optional).
+                      By default only `ISO-8601 <http://www.iso.org/iso/home/standards/iso8601.htm>`__
+                      is allowed.
 ``.datetime``     Parent node is a datetime, represented by a string.

                   **Parameters**:
-                      `format`:  A string representing the output format.
+                      `format`:  A list of strings representing the allowed. input formats of the datetime.
+                      By default only `ISO-8601 <http://www.iso.org/iso/home/standards/iso8601.htm>`__
+                      is allowed.
 ``.struct``       Parent node is a structure which consists of another field
                   schema, i.e. a set of fields with their types and properties.